High-touch marketing: earning trust in a high-tech world

 Here are four ways you can build high-touch marketing:

 1. Improve culture

 High-touch marketing is a philosophy born out of having a high-touch business culture.
-I believe an organization’s culture is at the root of being a high-touch business whose actions and attitudes are manifested in high-touch marketing.
 The principles below can only be authentic if they are true about the company executing them.
 A company can’t be something it’s not.